Avoiding Productivity Drains

 Wondering how to avoid productivity drains?

-- Implement a Chat App- There are many instant messaging applications available for office chat.
-Here at Optimum, we use Slack- a platform installed on each team member’s computers for quick communication.
-This serves the purpose of eliminating long email chains.
+- Implement a Chat App: There are many instant messaging applications available for office chat that can eliminate long email chains.
 Instead, shoot a quick instant message to clarify a task or to ask a question.

 - Flex-schedule Options: Implement a flexible schedule option.
 Let employees choose their 8-hour time slots or even the location of their work- whether it be at home or in the office.
 This way, employees get the work done in whatever way works best for them.